pingcap/tiflow/docs/design/2022-03-16-ticdc-leveldb-sorter.md

 `CRTs` has higher priority than start ts, because TiCDC needs to output events in commit order.
-`start ts` has a higher priority than key because TiCDC needs to group events in the same transaction, and `start ts` is the transaction ID.
+`start ts` has higher priority than key because TiCDC needs to group events in the same transaction, and `start ts` is the transaction ID.
 `OpType` has higher priority than key and `Delete` has higher priority than `Put`, because REPLACE SQL might change the key by deleting the original